The importance of nominating your beneficiaries - Understanding Nomination of Beneficiary

 It's all about your wishes

 By nominating your beneficiaries you’re telling us who you’d like to receive the money in your pension when you die.
-In doing so, you’ll know we’ll aim to carry out your wishes when the time comes.
+We'll aim to carry out your wishes when the time comes.
 Giving you some peace of mind.

 Of course, family tend to be front of mind when passing on your money but it’s becoming more popular to leave some money to charities.
 This often links to people’s beliefs or where they received help and want to give something back, so others can benefit from their good work.